joao-borrego/gap/README.md

 sudo apt install protobuf-compiler
 ```

-OpenCV 2 is required for the pattern generation tool and a few debug options.
+OpenCV 2 is required for a debug tool in [scene_example].

+For custom texture generation, we have developed a [pattern generation tool], which can randomly generate a high number of 4 different types of textures which produces materials in a format Gazebo can recognise.

 ### Compilation